MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 ## Disable access to Azure Data Explorer from the public IP

 If you want to completely disable access to Azure Data Explorer via the public IP address, create another inbound rule in the NSG.
-This rule has to have a higher [priority](/azure/virtual-network/security-overview#security-rules) number.
+This rule has to have a lower [priority](/azure/virtual-network/security-overview#security-rules) (a higher number).

 | **Use**   | **Source** | **Source service tag** | **Source port ranges**  | **Destination** | **Destination port ranges** | **Protocol ** | **Action** | **Priority ** |
 | ---   | --- | --- | ---  | --- | --- | --- | --- | --- |